Symptoms of shigella

 If you do test positive for shigella you can’t go back to work until a health professional says so.

 You may be infectious for up to a month, so wash your hands with soap and warm water after using the toilet and before touching food.

 Don’t prepare food for others while you’re ill or for a week after symptoms stop.

-Wash the clothes, bedding and towels of an infected person on the highest setting of the washing machine.
+Wash your clothes, bedding and towels on the highest setting of the washing machine.

 - Sex, until a week after symptoms stop.